LowerMyCommercialTax

 At the informal hearing, the district offered a reduction to $1.05 million.
 The owner’s representative pushed back with the documented income analysis and equity comparables, and a final settlement of $975,000 was reached — a reduction of $265,000 from the original notice, representing approximately $5,300 in annual tax savings at the county’s combined rate.

-1. Free value review — we analyze your appraisal notice, comparable properties in your county’s roll, and the income characteristics of your property type
+1. Value review — analyze your appraisal notice, comparable properties in your county’s roll, and the income characteristics of your property type

-2. Filing and authorization — we file before May 15 and take over all district communications
+2. Filing — file Form 50-132 before May 15 and keep copies of all district communications

-3. Evidence package — we build a customized income analysis and equity comparison using your actual data
+3. Evidence package — build a customized income analysis and equity comparison using your actual data

-4. Hearing representation — informal hearing first, ARB if needed
+4. Hearings — informal hearing first, ARB if needed

 5. Verification — confirm the reduced value appears on your tax bill